A&P show proves a popular day out

 "I came to New Zealand for shearing," Czech Jana Sinova said.

-"I work for Grant Moore Shearing in Southland.
-I just found out that I got into the final for the junior shearing division, so I’m really happy about it."
+"I just found out that I got into the final for the junior shearing division, so I’m really happy about it."

-The shearing competition attracted a high number of entrants — both veterans and novices.

-The number of female shearers had grown exponentially in the last 10 years, he said.
+"This year we had 125 entrants, which is a great number, and we’ve had people from overseas compete," Winton A&P Show committee member and shearing co-commentator Robbie Watkinson said.

 "We like to give the juniors a good go through the heats, so it encourages them to keep going," Mr Watkinson said.